Bark-us/developer-api-docs/messages.md

 **Required parameters**:

 * `message` - the text content of the message to be scored

+**Optional parameters**:

 * `media_url` - the public URL of a media file (photo/video) to be analyzed
+* `media` - a base64-encoded string representing the binary data of the media (photo/video) to be analyzed

+_Note: `media_url` and `media` should not be used together.
+Choose one format or the other when requesting analysis of a message containing media._

 This endpoint will return `200 Success` with the JSON representation of the score for the provided message.